Therapy is where you don’t have to hold it all together. Or pretend you’re fine when you’re not.

-I’m Kim Jaso, and as a therapist, I’m here to help ease the burden of carrying everything on your own.
+Hi, I’m Kim—and as a therapist, I’m here to help ease the burden of carrying so much on your own.

 I’ve always been drawn to people—their stories, relationships, and emotions.
 Before becoming a therapist, I was an avid reader working in marketing, technology, and book publishing roles, all the while dreaming of writing a novel.

-My curiosity and compassion for people has led me to explore why we become the way we are, what shapes our choices and relationships, and why certain patterns feel so hard to break.
+My curiosity and compassion for people has always drawn me toward complexity—why we become the way we are, what shapes our choices and relationships, and why some patterns feel so hard to break.
 I still hope to write that book someday (☺️), but in my late twenties, I left the corporate world to go back to school and become a therapist.
 Now, I feel incredibly lucky to help people make sense of their own stories and figure out what their next chapter will be.

 Your story is still unfolding.
 If you’re ready to explore what’s next, I’d love to help.